 • You will be able to build a good relationship with your suppliers or prospective suppliers

-We are now aware of the importance of having a high business credit score, but how can you make sure that your business credit score improves?
-Below are a few ways in which you can improve your business credit score.
+We are now aware of the importance of having a high business credit score, but how can you make sure that your company's credit score actually improves?
+Below are a few ways in which you can improve your company's credit score.

 Being on time with your payments

-We need to take into consideration that we are living in a cost-of-living crisis, however, try as much as humanly possible to make sure that your payments are made on time.
+Try as much as humanly possible to make sure that your business’s payments are made on time.

 Have enough money in your account